WitherDoggie/forgotten-forest/README.md

 - Is this compatible with X mod?
   - I can't guarantee compatibility with all mods.
 Nothing is done in this mod to intentionally break compatibility.
 If you find an incompatibility, please
      open an issue and I'll see what I can do to improve compatibility.

+- Can I translate the mod?
+  - Of course!
+If you translate the mod to another language, please open a pull request and I can implent your translation into the mod for others to use.